johanneskropf/node-red-contrib-sox-utils/README.md

 !!!this is very much wip, so use with care!!!
 ```

-a simple node-red wrapper around some of the record and play functionality of the [sox commandline utility](http://sox.sourceforge.net/) on linux
+a simple node-red wrapper around some of the record, play and convert functionality of the [sox commandline utility](http://sox.sourceforge.net/) on linux

 # Prerequisites